Why are the schedules so complicated?

 What do I do if I arrive at a scheduled activity and it has been canceled?

-Given that the schedules are made many weeks in advance, it is inevitable that this will happen.
+Given that the schedules a few weeks in advance, it is inevitable that this will happen.
 If you arrive at your assignment and learn that the O.R. or clinic has been canceled, either see the clinic attending or call Heather Ellis (273-7675) for another assignment.

 What do I do if the faculty member does not arrive for the scheduled CBC?

-If the faculty member has not arrived within 5 minutes of the start time, please contact Heather Ellis (273-7675) immediately so she may attempt to find a substitute.
+If the faculty member has not arrived within 5 minutes of the start time, please contact Heather Ellis (273-7675) immediately so she may attempt to find the facilitator or a substitute if needed.
+A CBC MAY HAVE TO BE RESCHEDULED IF WE CANNOT FIND THE FACILITATOR OR A SUBSTITUTE

 How do I make sure the OB service knows I am on-call?